 We have a system of retention periods in place to ensure that your information is only stored whilst it is required for the relevant purposes or to meet legal requirements.
 Where your information is no longer required, we will ensure it is disposed of in a secure manner.

 How can you access and update your information?

 You have the right to request a copy of the information that we hold about you.
 If you would like a copy of some or all of your personal information, please email or write to us at the addresses at the bottom.
 Please note that we may charge a small administrative fee for the provision of this information.
+Please note that whilst the first request to provide this information will be free, we will charge a small fee if you ask for repeat copies of this information.
 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct or remove information you think is inaccurate.